SO (Sew), America Cares

 SO (Sew) America Cares raises awareness as to the consequences of this Draconian policy.
 Its mission is to advocate for these children and to extend an invitation to anyone who would like to participate.
 As a South Florida artist, I am concerned about the hundreds of separated children ending up in shelters across our country.
 I believe Art can impact the social context of these family separations and especially the lives of these children forced to live in camps with little hope of seeing their families anytime soon, if ever.
 Art can be a powerful tool in starting an open dialogue about Zero Tolerance in our community and in the rest of the country.

 Because of poor documentation, many children can no longer be located in this national web of emergency shelters, their faces slowly but inexorably disappearing along with the prospects of reunification with their families.
 We cannot allow these traumatized children to be forgotten.
 Our plan is to "sew" them back, to never allow them to be lost again.
 Some of their faces will be sketched on cloth and people will be encouraged to stitch and sew on the drawings to recover the faces of these children.
 Thread by thread the community will dwell on the current circumstances of these children who never asked to illegal aliens.
-Each face will be sewn to become part of a larger piece, a quilt that reflects the lives of these children, the diversities of their origins and experiences.
+Each face will be sewn to become part of a larger piece, a quilt that reflects the lives of these children, the diversities of their origins and experience es.
 We have chosen to use textiles because textiles embody who we are and reflect our traditions and history.
 Textiles are formed by weaving, knitting, crocheting, knotting, tatting, felting, braiding, lacing, brocading, and embroidering, the raw fibers or threads reflecting the bonding and interlacing material to Sew America.
-As is prehistoric times, textiles and fibers narrate the history of the world.
+As in pre historic times, textiles and fibers narrate the history of the world.

 Sewing kits will be prepared and sold in museum shops.
-All proceeds will be used to help support AI Justice, an organization that began helping children separated from their parents at the Southwest Texas border in July 2017.
-Since then, the staff has represented about 120 of these children, some as young as three years old, and has helped reunite dozens of them with their families.
+All proceeds will be used to help support Americans for Immigrant Justice (AI Justice), an organization that has represented vulnerable immigrants who would otherwise go without representation since 1996.
+AI Justice staff represented hundreds of children who had been separated from their families, some as young as three years old, and helped reunite over 100 of them with their families.
 AI Justice continues to serve unaccompanied minors and families facing separation due to detention and/or deportation.